oferei/json-gate/README.md

 ## Usage

+The first call is to _jsonly.createSchema_, which gets a JSON Schema definition and creates a new _Schema_ object.
+This function may throw an error if the JSON Schema is malformed.
+The error message will describe exactly what part is invalid.

-_jsonly_ receives an object and a schema.
+The second call is to _Schema.validate_, which gets an object and validates it.
-It returns the first encountered error, if any.
+This function returns/throws the first encountered error, if any.
-Input object may be edited _in-place_ if _default_ attributes are used.
+The input object may be edited _in-place_ if the _default_ attribute is used.

 ### Errors

-The error message is user-friendly and detailed.
+The error messages are human-friendly and detailed.
-For example, 'Property 'user.password' length is 3 when it should be at least 6'.
+For example, "JSON object property 'user.password': length is 3 when it should be at least 6".
-Ready to be wrapped in a 400 Bad Request response!
+Ready to be shrink-wrapped and shipped in a 400 Bad Request response!

-_jsonly_ throws the following errors:
-* _TypeError_ if object/property is missing or is the wrong type
-* _RangeError_ if object value is outside of its valid range
-* _SyntaxError_ if schema syntax is invalid

 ### Synchronous/Asynchronous

-Your choice.
+_Schema.validate_ can be used in both ways, as you prefer.

-_jsonly_ may be called synchronously, as in the example above, with two parameters.
+_Schema.validate_ may be called synchronously, as in the example above, with two parameters.
 It returns nothing if ok.
 Otherwise it throws an error.

-_jsonly_ may also be called asynchronously by providing a 3rd parameter - a callback function.
+_Schema.validate_ may also be called asynchronously by providing a 3rd parameter - a callback function.
 The callback function gets two arguments: error and result (the original object, which may be modified).

 ## Hello schema